JoshJancula/triviaGame/pseudo.md

 create an interface with a way for user to select an answer by clicking

+define the variables for the game

+create a clock to countdown the time left to guess

 create buttons with and use value to determine user answers

 create a function to pop question
+	-call clock in this function
 	-what is the question
 	-what are the answers (array)
 	-index into array to get right answer

+create a start button that triggers the game initially